The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Results

-In the right panel of Fig.~\ref{fig:mass_dm_c} we have plotted constituent masses as a function of $c$ for different values of $\Delta m$.
+In the right panel of Fig.~\ref{fig:mass_dm_c}, we have plotted constituent masses as a function of $c$ for different values of $\Delta m$.
 This is a different point of view of the left panel of the same figure, and it can be seen that the constituent masses for a nonzero value of $\Delta m$ depend nonlinearly on $c$, at least for the smaller values.
+The black solid line represents the $c$-independent equal mass of $u$ and $d$ quarks for zero current quark mass difference.
+This corroborates our statement in the introduction that in the absence of iso-spin breaking (here, $\Delta m=0$) the value of c does not affect the observables.
 With the constituent masses in our hands we are ready to compute the observables like the chiral condensate and the $\pi$ masses.

-Using the $u$, $d$ constituent masses we found above, in Fig.~\ref{fig:cacd_dm} we present the condensate average and difference for a couple of representative values of $c$ as a function of mass difference ($\Delta m$).
+Using the $u$, $d$ constituent masses we found, in Fig.~\ref{fig:cacd_dm} we present the condensate average and difference for a couple of representative values of $c$ as a function of mass difference ($\Delta m$).

-In the left panel we can see that the condensate average is not very sensitive to $\Delta m$, though smaller $c$ values increase the effect of $\Delta m$.
-On the other hand the condensate difference (right panel) depends on $\Delta m$ and $c$ significantly: it increases with the increase of $\Delta m$ and its sign depends on the choice of axial symmetry breaking parameter $c$.
-So it clearly shows the intertwined effects of $\Delta m$ and $c$ on the condensate difference.
-This particular dependence will be further explored from a different angle in Fig~\ref{fig:cacd_c}.
+In the left panel, we can see that the condensate average is not very sensitive to $\Delta m$, though smaller $c$ values increase the effect of $\Delta m$.
+On the other hand, the figure in the right panel shows the condensate difference as a function of $\Delta m$ for two different values of $c$.
+The condensate difference increases with the increase of $\Delta m$ for a fixed value of $c$, and it also increases as $c$ increases with $\Delta m$ kept fixed.
+One might expect that the condensate will be proportional to the constituent mass, which implies that the $d$ condensate will be greater than the $u$ condensate.
+But due to the regularization scheme, we have obtained the opposite behavior in condensate difference.
+A decrease in $c$ increases the gap between the constituent masses.
+But as the regularization is unaffected by $c$, and $d$ quark gets higher subtraction (for larger current mass, see Eq.~\ref{eq:cond}), giving rise to the decreases in the condensate difference as we decrease $c$.